 Financial Aid Packages refer to the way that aid will be awarded to you and your family.
 There will be a “family contribution” that will include a Parent Contribution and a Student Contribution, often from summer earnings.
 There will be an institutional grant, scholarship money that you do not have to pay back.
 And then there will be Student Loans that you will be expected to take out and then pay back after you finish college.
 Frequently you will be expected to work a few hours each week in a college work/study job that you’ve chosen from the offerings posted in the Financial Aid Office.
 Financial Aid Packages can vary significantly from college to college.
 You want to do a lot of preliminary research so that you know what you’re getting into before you apply and before you receive a decision.

 FAFSA stands for “Free Application for Federal Student Aid” and is required by every college and university if you are an aid applicant.
-It is the universal application from the US Department of Education, and both student and parents need to fill out the form online after establishing an account at fafsa.ed.gov.
-You will each need a PIN, and you will need to file your FAFSA between October 1 and February 1 in order to be eligible for Federal financial aid.
+It is the universal application from the US Department of Education, and both student and parents need to fill out the form online after establishing an account at fafsa.gov.
+The FAFSA is available on Oct 1 in the fall of a student’s senior year to apply for financial aid for college for the following school year.
 Have your most recent tax returns handy to complete this form, and check colleges’ individual deadlines for FAFSA deadlines.
 Deadlines are crucial in this process—don’t jeopardize a potential financial aid award because your forms have not been prepared in a timely fashion!
 Don’t get sucked into fafsa.com or fafsa.net sites that will try to charge you for filling out the forms—it’s a FREE application!

 The CSS Profile is offered by the College Board and may be required by many private colleges and universities who need or want more extensive financial information from your family than the FAFSA provides.
 You must register online, and you will need a credit card because you do have to pay to have your profile sent to each of the colleges that require it.
 Check the financial aid websites at the specific colleges where you will be applying to find out if the CSS Profile is required.
 Make sure you and your parents meet all deadlines.